laszloralis/Server/README.md

 **shared_storage.py**

 - a simple thread-safe storage, used by protocol_io

+**performance_timer.py**

+- just for time-measurements and test purposes

 ## Requirements: